-2018-2020 Performance Shares Awards.
-For purposes of the performance share awards granted in 2018, which were eligible to vest based on corporate performance during the three-year performance period ending December 31, 2020 (the "2018-2020 PSU Awards"), the Compensation Committee set three-year performance share objectives, based on cumulative three-year adjusted pre-tax earnings and three-year average return on capital objectives.
-Under each Named Executive's performance share award, the performance shares are eligible to vest (and be settled in shares of Common Stock) upon completion of a three-year performance period (subject to the Named Executive's continued employment through the last day of the performance period), based on the level of adjusted pre-tax earnings and adjusted return on invested capital actually attained in aggregate over the 2018 to 2020 calendar years.
+Performance Share Awards Granted in 2019.
+For purposes of the performance share awards granted in 2019, which were eligible to vest based on corporate performance during the three-year performance period ending December 31, 2021 (the "2019 PSU Awards"), the Compensation Committee set three-year performance share objectives, based on cumulative three-year EBITDA per share, three-year average return on capital objectives and three-year average controllable completion.
+Under each Named Executive's performance share award, the performance shares are eligible to vest (and be settled in shares of Common Stock) upon completion of a three-year performance period (subject to the Named Executive's continued employment through the last day of the performance period), based on the level of EBITDA per share, adjusted return on invested capital and controllable completion actually attained in aggregate over the 2019 to 2021 calendar years.

-For the 2018-2020 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the two corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
-The performance shares are allocated 60% to the cumulative three-year adjusted pre-tax earnings objective and 40% to the three-year average return on invested capital objective in determining the actual awarded performance shares payable in Common Stock.
-Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee were earned ranging from 50% (for threshold performance) to 100% (for target performance) to 200% (for maximum performance), with performance in between such levels determined by linear interpolation.
-If performance is below the threshold level for one or more of the objectives, no performance shares were earned with respect to such objective(s).
+For the 2019 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the three corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
+The performance shares are allocated 40% to the cumulative three-year EBITDA per share objective, 40% to the three-year average return on invested capital objective and 20% to the three-year average controllable completion in determining the actual awarded performance shares payable in Common Stock.
+Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee will be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 200% (for maximum performance), with performance in between such levels determined by linear interpolation.
+If performance is below the threshold level for one or more of the objectives, no performance shares will be earned with respect to such objective(s).

-In February 2021, the Compensation Committee determined the Company's achievement relative to the objectives previously established for the 2018-2020 PSU Awards as follows (see Appendix A to this proxy statement on page 61 for a reconciliation of certain 2020, 2019 and 2018 non-GAAP financial measures used to calculate the achievement levels described below for the most directly comparable financial measures prepared in accordance with GAAP):
+In February 2022, the Compensation Committee determined the Company's achievement relative to the objectives previously established for the 2019 PSU Awards as follows (see Appendix A to this proxy statement on page 59 for a reconciliation of certain 2021, 2020, and 2019 non-GAAP financial measures used to calculate the achievement levels described below for the most directly comparable financial measures prepared in accordance with GAAP):

-Т hreshold Target Maximum - Achieved rformance Adjusted Pre-tax Income (\$ millions) (1) \$ 1,018 \$ 1,141 \$ 1,264 \$ 892 Average Return on Invested Capital (2) 13.6 %) 14.1 % 14.6 % 14.9 %
+Tl hreshold Target N Maximum Achieved rformance EBITDA per Share (1) \$ 50.90 \$ 53.23 \$ 55.56 \$ 46.88 Average Return on Invested Capital (2) 16.3 %) 16.9 %) 17.5 %) 14.2 % Controllable Completion 99.6 %) 99.8 %) 99.9 %) 99.9 %

-(1) Adjusted pre-tax income for the three-year period ending December 31, 2020 was adjusted in 2019 for special items primarily associated with the gain on sale of ExpressJet and the write-off of non-cash aircraft manufacturer part credits to settle future aircraft lease return obligations and adjusted in 2020 for the deferred revenue on fixed cash payments received under capacity purchase agreements.
+(1) EBITDA per share for the three-year period ending December 31, 2021 was adjusted in 2019 for special items primarily associated with the gain on sale of ExpressJet and the write-off of non-cash aircraft manufacturer part credits to settle future aircraft lease return obligations, adjusted in 2020 for the deferred revenue on fixed cash payments received under capacity purchase agreements, and adjusted in 2021 for the non-cash impairment charge and deferred revenue on fixed cash payments received under capacity purchase agreements.